sheehui/tp/docs/UserGuide.md

 ### 1.2 How to use the user guide

-As most applications in the market are not CLI-based, this may come across as new to some users.
-We strongly recommend that first time users read through the user guide to gain a basic understanding of how to use our app.
+As most applications on the market are not CLI-based, this may come across as new to some users.
+We strongly recommend that first-time users read through the user guide to gain a basic understanding of how to use our app.
 We have also included links to navigate around the user guide to allow easier access of related information.
-Some tips and tricks, as well as cautions are included throughout the guide to help you get more out of the application and avoid certain common dangers.
-Lastly, please do use the table of contents at the top of the document for easier navigation throughout document.
+Some tips and tricks, as well as cautions are included throughout the guide to help you get more out of our application and avoid certain common dangers.
+Also, links back to the top of the page like below are present at the end of every section.
+To allow for easier navigation around the user guide, we suggest using the table of contents as well as these links to quickly find and access the information needed.

 This marks the end of the section.
 Click here to return to the top:
 <a href="#top">Back to top</a>